 USB rechargeable LED lights are integrated into the seat post as well, which will help make you seen, considering Bad Boys have an all-black design.

 Component-wise, Bad Boy 1 has a Shimano Alfine 8-speed gearbox with a carbon drive belt, whereas the other two models have Acera, Altus, and Tourney groupsets.
-Disc brakes are included on all models, as well as 650b x 40c urban tires.
+All models come with disc brakes.
+650b x 40c urban tires have been thrown in the mix.

 If you want an attractive-looking urban bike to commute, run errands, and just be outside more, Cannondale Bad Boy is the most authentic choice you can make.